PrAkHaR-BitsPilani/DSA/README.md

 # DSA
-These are the solutions for DSA course offered by my insti
+These are my solutions for DSA course offered by my insti